openMetadataInitiative/openMINDS_documentation/docs/schema_specifications/publications/book.rst

    :semantic name: https://openminds.ebrains.eu/vocab/modificationDate
    :value type: | string
                 | formatting: text/plain; singleline
-   :instructions: Enter the date on which this creative work was last modfied, formatted as '2023-02-07'.
+   :instructions: Enter the date on which this creative work was last modified, formatted as '2023-02-07'.

 `BACK TO TOP <Book_>`_